Toyunda/toyunda/README.txt

 	           (usualy gstreamer-plugin-bad)

 	           Building :
-	           for QToyunda and the Gui
+	           for all Qt related project
 		    -run 'qmake-qt4' in the project directory (toyunda) -then 'make'
 		   for Gstreamer-toyunda :